Jamie Blosser, Executive Director

 Jamie Blosser, Executive Director, firstname.lastname@example.org

-A resident of Santa Fe for almost 20 years, Blosser is a licensed architect working to creatively address equity in the built environment through community dialogue.
+A resident of Santa Fe for almost 20 years, Blosser is the Executive Director of Santa Fe Art Institute, and a licensed architect working to creatively address equity in the built environment through community dialogue.
 Blosser recently completed a Loeb Fellowship at the Harvard Graduate School of Design, focusing on equity, resilience, and effects of global urbanization in rural communities.
 Significant local projects of hers as Director of the Santa Fe office of Atkin Olshin Schade Architects (2005-2015), include the CCA Muñoz Waxman Gallery, El Mirador Administration Building, and the Santo Domingo Safety Complex.
 Her community design work with Ohkay Owingeh over the last fifteen years has led to revitalization of their historic plaza area, and has been published in several magazines and books, including Architectural Record and the Public Interest Design Practice Guidebook.
 Blosser founded the Sustainable Native Communities Collaborative as a forum for peer networking, advocacy, and education supporting culturally appropriate and sustainable development in American Indian communities.
 She is Executive Producer of a PBS Natural Heroes documentary, airing in Spring 2016.
 She received her Masters in Architecture from the University of Pennsylvania.

 Franco Andres, SFAI Post-Graduate Fellow & Logistics Manager, email@example.com